Last updated on November 30th, 2020 at 11:34 am

 One recommended vantage point is Placida, an out-of-the-way location far from the Interstate and 25 miles from Punta Gorda — the sort of off-the-beaten-path spot that’s fun to discover.
 It’s located at the start of the causeway to Boca Grande and Gasparilla Island.
 A good place to try is the boat dock at The Fishery restaurant, 13000 Fishery Rd., Placida, or the nearby fishing pier.

 If you’re a kayaker, several outfitters take trips into the adjacent Gasparilla Sound from near here.
 Once, when kayaking from Placida, I saw a formation of some 75 white pelicans fly overhead in October.

-The truly lucky to get see the white pelicans in their unusual feeding technique, Molnar said.
+The truly lucky to get see the white pelicans in their unusual feeding technique.
 White pelicans do not use the plunge-dive technique of their brown cousins.
 Instead, they work together, beating their wings to herd fish into a tight circle.
-Molnar said they have a symbiotic relationships with cormorants, who dive under this circle, both feeding and driving fish to the surface, where the pelicans can feast on them.
+They have a symbiotic relationships with cormorants, who dive under this circle, both feeding and driving fish to the surface, where the pelicans can feast on them.

 Wildlife photographer John Young (JRYoung1947 on Flickr.com) captured just such a feeding scene – a wild splashing ruckus involving white and brown pelicans plus cormorants – in Merritt Island on the central Atlantic coast.